 • Confirm with the Council for Debt Collectors that the managing agent is a member of this compulsory body, as without membership the managing agent is not legally entitled to send statements or collect monies;

-• Ensure that the body corporate takes out sufficient fidelity insurance in terms of Prescribed Management Rule 29 (2)(b) of the Sectional Titles Act and that this is reviewed by owners annually in general meetings, and
+• Ensure that the body corporate takes out sufficient fidelity insurance in terms of Prescribed Management Rule 23 (7) of the Sectional Titles Act and Regulation 15 under the Community Schemes Ombud Service Act and that this is reviewed by owners annually in general meetings;